microsoft/botframework-components/docs/extending-with-code.md

 1. Add Existing project to the solution.

-1. For the MyBlankBot project, add a project reference to the MultiplyDialog project.
-Alternatively, you can add `<ProjectReference Include="..\MultiplyDialog\MultiplyDialog.csproj" />` to the appropriate `ItemGroup` in your MyBlankBot.csproj.
+1. In the MyBlankBot project, add a project reference to the MultiplyDialog project.
+Alternatively, you can add `<ProjectReference Include="..\MultiplyDialog\MultiplyDialog.csproj" />` to the appropriate `ItemGroup` in MyBlankBot.csproj.

 1. Run the command `dotnet build` on the project to verify if it passes build after adding custom actions to it.
 You